pillowbeast/hugo-pillow/README.md

-# hugo-PillowTheme
+# Hugo Pillow Theme

-This branch of the repository offers an example site for the [Pillow Theme](https://github.com/pillowbeast/hugo-pillow/tree/main)
+This branch of the repository offers an example site for the [Pillow Theme](https://github.com/pillowbeast/hugo-pillow/tree/main).

 ## Usage